-The applicable index used takes into consideration the costs of housing, food, transportation, utilities, clothes, education, healthcare, child care, and other typical expenses of urban workers.
+The applicable Consumer Price index used (there are several) takes into consideration the costs of housing, food, transportation, utilities, clothes, education, healthcare, child care, and other typical expenses of urban workers.

 New York State is one of the few states that requires the local social services agency to file COLA petitions every two years if the cost of living, as measured by the Consumer Price Index, has gone up that much.

-It should be pointed out that although the law sometimes allows custodial parents to get more money because of increases in their living expenses, non-custodial parents, in almost all instances, cannot get a reduction in their child support payments just because their expenses have gone up.
+It should be pointed out that although the law sometimes allows custodial parents to get a larger amount of child support because of increases in their living expenses, non-custodial parents, in almost all instances, cannot get a reduction in their child support payments because their expenses have gone up.
 The COLA cost-of-living adjustment will also apply when the income of the non-custodial parent has not gone up at all, despite inflation.

 It appears to me manifestly unjust that a non-custodial parent can have increased expenses for housing, food, transportation, clothing, utilities, etc, but even if his income has not gone up at all, he can be subject to an increase in his child support payments due to a cost of living adjustment petition.

-This can happen even when the non-custodial parent is making only a minimum wage, which makes him closer to being poor than middle class.
+This can happen here in New York even when the non-custodial parent is making only a minimum wage, which makes him closer to being poor than middle class.

 Who Can Request a COLA Adjustment?,

-COLA’s can be requested by either the custodial parent, the non custodial, parent, or the Support Agency (In NYC the Support Collection Unit or “SCU”).
+COLA’s can be requested by either the custodial parent, the non-custodial, parent, or the Support Agency (In New York City, the Support Collection Unit or “SCU”).
 However, a COLA cannot be granted unless child support is being paid through SCU, and SCU must have a valid address for the non-custodial parent or payor.

 Objections to COLA’s

-If no one objects, the COLA takes effect automatically, without anyone having to go to court.
+If no one objects, the cost of living adjustment takes effect automatically, without anyone having to go to court.
 If a written objection is made and filed, the Court that issued the last order is supposed to schedule a hearing within 45 days.
-Objections can be made by the payor, payee, or the support collection unit.
+Objections to the cost of living adjustment cases can be made by the payor, payee, or the support collection unit.